OranWeb/Tornhubs/src/content/Yakuza-Faction-focus.md

 #### Whats going on today for Yakuza?

-Dash Declined to Comment, because he entrusted the Yakuza Brand to his Friend [Yuri-Orlov](https://www.torn.com/profiles.php?XID=175440) who is the current Leader of Yakuza - Infinity and owns the Yakuza Brand. welp he's not here now, guess thats it. see ya on our next article about dude dude's smol benis
+Dash Declined to Comment, because he entrusted the Yakuza Brand to his Friend [Yuri-Orlov](https://www.torn.com/profiles.php?XID=175440) who is the current Leader of Yakuza - Infinity and owns the Yakuza Brand. welp he's not here now, guess thats it. see ya on our next article about dude dude's smol benis.

 haha gotcha, not so easily.
-I Sat down with Yuri-Orlov a few months later to discuss, he Begins with _" Dash Destroyed my First Faction"_
+I Sat down with Yuri-Orlov a few months later to discuss, he Begins with
+_" Dash Destroyed my First Faction"_
 _" second faction I joined was Infinity Assassins.
 It was when real factions were still in their infancy, I became leader because the 4 members were inactive.
 Built it up, we ended up having 3 factions back then for the reasons dash stated.
 We reached a high of 18 on the hof with just over 10k of respect.
 Which was huge back then.
 Unlike Yakuza's leadership structure, we had a leadership council and we could bounce around.
 We were mercenaries for hire, Guest chaining for our allies, Yakuza, HT etc. Those relationships are still strong today.
 We used to be known for our trash talk on the faction forums but since forums 2.0 we have remained quiet._

-things seemed to have been going great for Yuri till he got banned
+things seemed to have been going great for Yuri till he got banned....

 _"I ran a competing game (Lost City) at the time so Ched / Quacks (Yes there was a 2nd owner of torn back then) I am sure were not happy.
 So I was out of the game for 4 plus years and Infinity scattered to the wind.
 We have former members in 39th, JFK, SA, Relentless and more.
 A significant portion of my former members were inactive when Clansy let me out of fed."_